Salus

 Room Sensor Misreading / Calibration Drift

-Thermostat shows a temperature that is clearly incorrect (e.g. 5°C or 40°C in a normal room).
+The thermostat displays a temperature that is clearly incorrect (e.g., 5°C or 40°C in a normal room).

 Advertisements